travitch/ql-grep/README.md

 # Roadmap

+`ql-grep` is in a very early prototype stage.
+There will be rough edges and many missing features.

+- It is currently primarily a command line tool
+- There is a library interface, but it is poorly thought-out and incomplete (requests welcome)

 ## 1.0

 This will be the initial release with a focus on largely syntactic and local queries.
 Planned supported languages include: